nbsnsnwjwmmwmwms/Psycho-battle/README.md

-# Psycho-battle
+# Psycho battle
-its HTML5 game
+Psycho battle - This is a game made by 1 developer, it's made in HTML5, Here you can fight enemies with psychic powers How to play?:
-1. dowandload actual version
+1. Download the current version
-2. open .zip package
+2. Unpack it.zip archive
-3. open start.bat
+3. Launch Start.bat
-4. play
+4. Play it